January 31st

 Commentary:

-However, they do not exhibit the same tenacity when it comes to humanity and humility.
+However, they do not exhibit the same tenacity regarding humanity and humility.
 They are very tender and compassionate towards their fellow beings.
-The great cannot see the suffering of others and do nothing about it.
+They cannot see the hardships of others and do nothing about it.
 They strive with all their might to put an end to their suffering.
-Their dedication towards their endeavors is exemplary.
+Their dedication to their endeavors is exemplary.

 pada vigrahaH: